 Top 10 security items to improve in your AWS account

 August 10, 2022: This blog post has been updated to reflect the new name of AWS Single Sign-On (SSO) – AWS IAM Identity Center.
 Read more about the name change here.

 If you’re looking to improve your cloud security, a good place to start is to follow the top 10 most important cloud security tips that Stephen Schmidt, Chief Information Security Officer for AWS, laid out at AWS re:Invent 2019.
 Below are the tips, expanded to help you take action.

 When AWS needs to contact you about your AWS account, we use the contact information defined in the AWS Management Console, including the email address used to create the account and those listed under Alternate Contacts.
 All email addresses should be set up to go to aliases that are not dependent on a single person.
 You should also have a process for regularly checking that these email addresses work, and that you are responding to emails—especially security notifications you might receive from email@example.com.
 Learn how to set the alternate contacts to help ensure someone is receiving important messages, even when you are unavailable.

 2) Use multi-factor authentication (MFA)

 MFA is the best way to protect accounts from inappropriate access.
 Always set up MFA on your Root user and AWS Identity and Access Management (IAM) users.
-If you use AWS Single Sign-On (SSO) to control access to AWS or to federate your corporate identity store, you can enforce MFA there.
+If you use AWS IAM Identity Center to control access to AWS or to federate your corporate identity store, you can enforce MFA there.
 Implementing MFA at the federated identity provider (IdP) means that you can take advantage of existing MFA processes in your organization.
 To get started, see Using Multi-Factor Authentication (MFA) in AWS.